 Another great thing about the double-the-distance method is that it doesn’t depend upon your focal length or aperture at all.
 The proper spot to focus in every single landscape, no matter your settings, is double the distance (again, assuming that you want maximum foreground-background sharpness).

-The settings you use are still quite important, of course.
+Also, the aperture you use is still quite important, of course.
 If your landscape extends from three feet to infinity, and you’re focused at six feet, you wouldn’t want to use an aperture of f/2.
-But even if you do use an aperture of f/2, you’ll still maximize the sharpness in the scene; it’s just better to use a more typical landscape aperture of f/11 or so instead.
+But even if you do use an aperture of f/2, you’ll still maximize the foreground and background sharpness in the scene; it’s just better to use a more typical landscape aperture of f/11 or so instead.

 Actually, that’s another important point.
 Now that you’ve found the best possible spot to focus, what aperture should you use for the sharpest photo?
 A smaller aperture will provide as much depth of field as possible, but it also decreases your photo’s sharpness due to diffraction.